elchininet/home-assistant-query-selector/README.md

 ### Public methods

 `HAQuerySelector` instances count with a public method.
-When it is called, this method will trigger the `onLovelacePanelLoad` event inmediatly and start to watchg for changes in the `DOM` to trigger the proper events.
+When it is called, this method will trigger the `onPanelLoad` event inmediatly and start to watchg for changes in the `DOM` to trigger the proper events.

 ```typescript
 instance.listen();